-Section A. Chapter 476, RSMo, is amended by adding thereto one new section, to be known as section 476.1010, to read as follows:
+Section A. Chapter 476, RSMo, is amended by adding thereto one new section, to be 2 known as section 476.1010, to read as follows:

 476.1010.
-1. Orders and judgments on motions, hearings, and trials for cases filed in Missouri circuit courts shall be reduced to writing and entered by the court within thirty days after such matter is fully briefed in writing, or, if heard on oral argument, upon conclusion of any hearing or trial after such matter is fully briefed and submitted to the court or a commissioner of the court; however, for good cause shown, the court or commissioner, by written order citing the cause for the extension on the record, may extend the time for entry of the written order or judgment for an additional thirty days, and for one additional thirty-day period, to a maximum of ninety days from the date the matter, motion, hearing, trial, verdict, or case was taken under submission.
+1. Orders and judgments on motions, hearings, and trials for cases 2 filed in circuit courts of this state shall be reduced to writing and entered by the court 3 within thirty days after such matter is fully briefed in writing or if heard on oral 4 argument, after conclusion of any hearing or trial, fully briefed, and submitted to the 5 court or a commissioner of the court; provided, for good cause shown, the court or 6 commissioner, by written order citing the cause for the extension on the record, may extend the time for entry of the written order or judgment for an additional thirty days, and for one additional thirty-day period, to a maximum of ninety days from the date the matter, motion, hearing, trial, verdict, or case was taken under submission.

-- 2. Within ten days after the court receives a request from a party for a hearing date on a motion that shall be heard on the record or a request for a trial date, the court or commissioner shall set a fixed date and time for hearing such motion or trial on any cases pending before the court.
-No hearing or trial date shall be continued generally, but the court shall continue the hearing or the trial to a date certain but is no greater than ninety days from the previous trial or hearing date; however, the case shall be finally disposed under the time frames as provided in subsection 3 of this section. - EXPLANATION Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and is intended to be omitted from the law.
+2. Within ten days after the court receives a request from a party for a hearing 11 date on a motion that shall be heard on the record or a request for a trial date, the court or commissioner shall set a fixed date and time for hearing such motion or trial on any 13 cases pending before the court.
+No hearing or trial date shall be continued generally, but instead the court shall continue the hearing or the trial to a date certain, not greater than ninety days from the previous trial or hearing date; provided, however, the case shall be finally disposed pursuant to the time frames as provided in subsection 3 of this section.

+EXPLANATION - Matter enclosed in bold-faced brackets [thus] in the above bill is not enacted and is intended to be omitted from the law.
 Matter in bold-face type in the above bill is proposed language.